asukaminato0721/mmaf1/README.md

 ## Usage

-1. hightlight the function.
+1. hightlight/put cursor at the function.
 2. <kbd>F1</kbd>

 ## TODO

-- [ ] query word at cursor directly
 - [ ] Integrate into other extensions

 ## Why js